LewisBray/ProjectEuler/readme.txt

 C++ like generator functions, etc... and I want to expose myself to these more.

-At the moment, the only other language that I would consider adding to the repository would probably be Haskell, being purely functional I want to be exposed to that paradigm and learn other programming concepts like monads, currying, etc... to see if it can make me more rounded.
+For Haskell I'm mostly just interested in learning a different paradigm to be more well-rounded and see if I can incorporate different concepts into my general toolbox like monads, currying, etc...
+I imagine I'd most likely go for something like elegance with this language too but I'm restricted in different ways to Python so I think it's worthwhile.